pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 833 Success

+Today is the day, accepted my first offer job, well all my efforts are finally being completed.
+This is just the beginning.

 #### Day 832 SQL

 Well, this day was good, start feeling comfortable with SQL, start to understand some important concepts, my first job is near I can feel it.